Constance Wu: 'Sometimes I'm a good person. Sometimes, I'm not'

 Would you say that art has been your lifeboat in the last three years?

-Maybe, my whole life, it’s been my lifeboat.
+Maybe, my whole life, it’s been my lifeboat (crying).
 Art and friendship, yeah.